Supporters of FC Barcelona: Penyes

-In the mid-1940s, the club invented the notion of penyes, a mix between a fan club and a financial support club, during a time when the club was in need of financial and public support in face of the hostility of General Francisco Franco's dictatorship.
+In the mid-1940s, the club invented the notion of penyes, a mix between a fan club and a financial support club, during a time when the club was in need of financial and public support due to the hostility of General Francisco Franco's dictatorship.
 The first Penya Solera, was formed in 1944 by a group of supporters and former players of the team.
 The penyes would later exhibit their financial prowess in 1953, when they proposed the building of the Camp Nou.
 Inspiration was drawn from the financial plan Athletic Bilbao, a rival team, used to build San Mamés stadium, where an association of penyes pledged to finance the construction.
 As a result, the subsequent construction of the stadium put the club into its supporters' hands, giving the penyes political influence over the club, which still lasts today.

 In the early 1980s, one of the most notorious penyes, the Boixos Nois (Crazy Boys) was founded.
 The peña who identified with left-wing independentism, repeatedly demanded the resignation of president Núñez, openly defying his presidency through chants and banners at matches.
 At the same time, the city of Barcelona experienced a rise in the number of skinheads, who identified with right-wing separatism.
 The skinheads slowly moved the Boixos Nois' political ideology from liberalism to fascism, which caused fractions within the group.
 Inspired by British hooligans, the remaining Boixos Nois became violent, which often lead to mass-scale arrests.

 According to the protest organisation L'Elephant Blau (The Blue Elephant), formed in part by later-president Joan Laporta in 1998, the former president Núñez promoted the emergence of skinheads among the Boixos and gave them permission to roam freely around the stadium, using them for his own political gain.
 When Núñez resigned in 2000, his vice-president Joan Gaspart took over as president.
 Gaspart publicly expressed his sympathies for Boixos Nois, claiming that he would join the group as soon as he resigned as chairman.
 The comment caused the Boixos Nois members to occasionally be referred to as 'the chairman's boys'.